-The graft is not intended for load-bearing uses.
 It is important to ensure that the area where the graft have been implanted be properly secured mechanically with rigid fixations to strengthen the surroundings.
-Attempts should not be made to modify the size of the graft or to change its shape.
+Attempts should not be made to modify the size of the graft or to change their shape.
 It is important to maximize contact between existing bone and the implant to ensure proper bone regeneration.
 The effect of the graft on patients with the following conditions is unknown:

 - documented renal disease

-- metabolic bone disease
+- · metabolic bone disease

 - pregnancy and nursing

 - · radiation bone therapy

 - long-term infection

-- cardiovascular disease precluding elective surgery.
+- · cardiovascular disease precluding elective surgery.

-The implant must be secured to prevent potential migration or embolization of the graft into the blood stream.
+The implant must be secured to prevent potential migration.
 The implants should only be used in surgical procedures where bone grafts are adequately contained.
-The implant may extrude into soft tissues (e.g. facial applications or iliac crest backfill) and cause inflammation.
-Do not overfill the site.